-- 13.1 Any club that has registered a Player who is eligible under IIHF Bylaws to play for the national team of a MNA must, in the event that he is selected for one of its representative teams, release him to that MNA, irrespective of age and in accordance with these Regulations, which in this respect includes all Players whether Transferred or not. - 13.2 This provision is binding for the following games between National Teams: - a) a total of nine National Team games per league season which take place during the four official IIHF Breaks. - b) in addition, any game in world championship, continental championship, Olympic competition and qualifications to such events; maximum 18 days for a senior event and 12 days for a junior event.
+- 13.1 Unless the respective MNA is required to establish a national player support program for the Transfer of international players and has not done so or a valid outstanding player support compensation payment is due to the respective club from the respective MNA, all club(s), that have a registered Player who is eligible under IIHF Bylaws to play for the national team of an MNA, must, in the event that the Player is selected for one of its representative teams, release him to that MNA, irrespective of age and in accordance with these Regulations, which in this respect includes all Players whether Transferred or not. - 13.2 This provision is binding for the following games between National Teams: - a) a total of nine (9) National Team games per league season which take place during the four (4) official IIHF Breaks. - b) in addition, any game in a world championship, continental championship, Olympic competition and qualifications to such events; maximum eighteen (18) days for a senior event and twelve (12) days for a junior event.